meta-pytorch/torchstore/README.md

 - Multiple transport backends (RDMA, regular TCP) for optimal performance
 - Flexible storage volume management and sharding strategies

+> ⚠️ **Early Development Warning** TorchStore is currently in an experimental
+> stage.
+You should expect bugs, incomplete features, and APIs that may change
+> in future versions.
+The project welcomes bugfixes, but to make sure things are
+> well coordinated you should discuss any significant change before starting the
+> work.
+It's recommended that you signal your intention to contribute in the
+> issue tracker, either by filing a new issue or by claiming an existing one.

 ## Installation

 ### Env Setup